 - The enlistments of many of the men under the command of Montgomery and Arnold were set to expire at the end of the year, so they decided to launch an attack on Quebec before the enlistments expired.

 - Montgomery led a small force of 200 men in an attack in the early morning of December 31, during a fierce snowstorm.
-Their plan was to attack the Lower Town portion of Quebec.
+Their plan was to attack the Lower Town portion of Quebec and open the Battle of Quebec.

 - Montgomery and Arnold were going to meet up in Lower Town, unfortunately, deserters had alerted the British to their plan.